Skip to content

 What else last week?
 We were excited to introduce you to a new writer, Cameron Baillie, who reached out to us with a searching question a few months back: why is everyone’s nan Irish?
 What he produced was a fantastic piece which doubles as an investigation into that question and an ode to the mammies of Manchester.
 Then on Friday we went a little off-piste, alighting upon a topic few of you were likely expecting to see in these pages: Andy Burnham and his attempt to stand in the Gorton and Denton seat.
 So thank you for indulging us there.

-This story is free to read.
-You just need to sign up to join The Mill's mailling list.
+This story is free to read - you just need to join our mailing list.
 And why wouldn't you?
-You'll get our journalism in your inbox the second we publish, keeping up to date on this and all our stories.
+By becoming a Mill subscriber, you'll get our scoops, features, and insights into Manchester, in your inbox, the second we hit publish.
 No card details required.

 Already have an account?
 Sign In